PawelBoe/PECS/README.md

 // entity.version() == 13
 ```

-Internally an entity only has single 32 bit number which contains two
+Internally an entity only has a single 32 bit number which contains two
 parts: 24 bit for index and 8 bit for version.
 The index is the entity's
 identity, the "thing" that it actually "is".
 The version serves as a
 way to invalidate an entity once it is removed.
 This way any dangling